Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- /04/2015
+	- Added NS2+ version number to the top left with the NS2 build.
+	- Removed Mine "deaths" from the Tech Log.

 - 13/04/2015
 	- Added nameplate distance slider to allow players to choose how far nameplates render.
 Higher values will decrease performance.
 Available in Visual tab.
 	- Added Marine Commander stats to the Tech Log.